-Having spent four nights in a tent on the floor while covering Envision Festival and our days walking around half naked covered in blue mud, working in a Hare Krishna kitchen for free meals and dancing to electronic music, we were in need of some serious recuperation!
-After a brief but mush had needed rest in nearby Dominical, we found ourselves handing over $1100 USD for a 26-year-old Nissan!
+Having spent four nights in a tent on the floor while covering Envision Festival and our days walking around half-naked covered in blue mud, working in a Hare Krishna kitchen for free meals, and dancing to electronic music, we needed some serious recuperation!
+After a brief but mush had needed rest in nearby Dominical, we found ourselves handing over USD 1100 for a 26-year-old Nissan!
 It was old, rusty, had pieces missing and daylight could be seen through places other than the windows, but it was ours.
 He even has a name, ‘Miguelito!’
 Right then and there, we decided that our Costa Rican journey should be dedicated to the one who would make it all possible, transporting us to far-away places, over mountains, through rivers, from the Pacific to the Caribbean – Miguelito!
-We even gave him his own hashtag, #Miguelito
+We even gave him his hashtag, #Miguelito

 Since we were looking for some luxury recuperation, our first destination didn’t involve anything too challenging for us or Miguelito; we only had a short drive northwards, from Dominical to the Manuel Antonio National Park.
 We chose Manuel Antonio for one very simple reason; it’s home to the best luxury hotel in Southern Costa Rica – Parador Resort and Spa, Costa Rica.
-The name ‘Parador,’ is an homage to the great paradors of Spain; medieval castles and monasteries throughout the country that would take in traveling Knights, housing and feeding them on their journeys.
-Often having little or no money to pay with, they often left swords, armor and other personal items as payment, which were then displayed around the building.
-Most of these are now historical luxury hotels, filled with precious glimpses of history.
-In 1993, Parador Spa Hotel opened its doors as a unique dedication to the ancient Parador tradition, with the emphasis set very highly on quality, luxury, service, and experience.
+The name ‘Parador,’ is an homage to the great Paradors of Spain; medieval castles and monasteries throughout the country that would take in traveling Knights, housing and feeding them on their journeys.
+Often having little or no money to play with, they often left swords, armor, and other personal items as payment, which were then displayed around the building.
+Most of these are now historic luxury hotels, filled with precious glimpses of history.
+In 1993, Parador Spa Hotel opened its doors as a unique dedication to the ancient Parador tradition, with an emphasis on quality, luxury, service, and experience.
 It sounded like the perfect holiday destination for our little Miguelito!

 Arriving in style!

-When we arrived at the hotel, the staff seemed mildly perplexed to see a vehicle of such heritage and historical lineage approaching their gates; it was clearly a very special occasion for everyone involved!
-As we rolled up to the entrance we could tell we had arrived somewhere special, a bit different from the rest and not just regarding luxury or the facilities on offer, there was something else.
+When we arrived at the hotel, the staff seemed mildly perplexed to see a vehicle of such heritage and historical lineage approaching their gates; it was a very special occasion for everyone involved!
+As we rolled up to the entrance we could tell we had arrived somewhere special, a bit different from the rest, and not just regarding the luxury of the facilities on offer, there was something else.
 To try to explain exactly what that ‘something else’ was, we’ve put together our best ten reasons to choose Parador Resort and Spa, Costa Rica.

 1. The Grand Arrival

-Arriving at the Parador is not like arriving at any regular luxury hotel, we were warmly welcomed from before we even passed the front gates by attentive and genuinely personable staff, which seemed free and happy to express their personalities in their work and enjoy themselves, rather than the robotic, Hollywood smile approach that often leaves you feeling a little uncomfortable.
+Arriving at the Parador is not like arriving at any regular luxury hotel, we were warmly welcomed before we even passed the front gates by attentive and genuinely personable staff, which seemed free and happy to express their personalities in their work and enjoy themselves, rather than the robotic, Hollywood smile approach that often leaves you feeling a little uncomfortable.
 The classic, drive-by front entrance avoided any need to carry bags across the intensely hot car park.
 Instead, they were unloaded from the car and carried inside for us.
-Ice-cold lemonade and moist, cool towels cleansed us of the heat and humidity outside and everyone on reception were fantastic, introducing themselves and having a casual conversation while we waited for someone to pick us up in a golf buggy to go to our room.
-All in all, probably the most relaxing and pleasant of check in experiences we’ve ever had, and we’ve been lucky enough to stay in some very nice places.
+Ice-cold lemonade and moist, cool towels cleansed us of the heat and humidity outside and everyone in reception was fantastic, introducing themselves and having a casual conversation while we waited for someone to pick us up in a golf buggy to go to our room.
+All in all, probably the most relaxing and pleasant check-in experience we’ve ever had, and we’ve been lucky enough to stay in some very nice places.

 Welcome drinks in reception